-- 6. Student clubs are encouraged to request dues from their members each semester to help support the club as a student organization.
+- 5. Student clubs are encouraged to request dues from their members each semester to help support the club as a student organization.
 Most current university clubs charge around \$10 per semester; however, this is best determined by the club leadership.
-Consideration should be given to future costs of caps, t-shirts, etc. Your university advisor and the TU Costa 5 Rivers Coordinator can help advise on this. - 7.
+Consideration should be given to future costs of caps, t-shirts, etc. Your university advisor and TU's 5 Rivers Coordinator can help advise on this. - 6.
 High membership numbers are the key to a successful club.
 At the beginning of each semester, you should have a large recruitment event to sign up new members.
 Making hats, t-shirts, and stickers will help your membership recruitment efforts.
-Setting up a table at your university's student activities fair or posting signs throughout the campus can increase visibility.

-- 8. Financial record keeping is critical.
+Setting up a table at your university's student activities fair or posting signs throughout the campus can increase visibility. - 7.
+Financial record keeping is critical.
 Bank accounts are mandatory.
 Your club should find a local bank or credit union and open a checking account (ask your school's student organization office for advice).
-Both the club treasurer and president should have access to the account with a double signature requirement.
-Money will start coming in once you start collecting dues and executing fundraisers. - 9.
+Both the club Treasurer and President should have access to the account with a double signature requirement.
+Money will start coming in once you start collecting dues and executing fundraisers. - 8.
 Fun activities are key to your club's success.
-If you club isn't fun, it will be hard for the organization to thrive.
+If your club isn't fun, it will be hard for the organization to thrive.